About the ELPAC

 The English Language Proficiency Assessments for California (ELPAC) is the successor to the California English Language Development Test (CELDT).
 Beginning in 2017–18, the ELPAC is the required state test for English language proficiency (ELP) that must be given to students whose primary language is a language other than English.
 The California Department of Education (CDE) expects to be fully transitioned from the CELDT to the ELPAC as the state's assessment of ELP by 2018–19.

-The current ELPAC timeline will continue through spring 2018 and is as follows:
+The current ELPAC timeline will continue through 2019 and is as follows: